EdwardSin/wonder-scale-mobile/README.md

 # Wonder Scale Mobile
 A apps to display the information of the merchant's store.
 User can search the merchant and stores from the apps.
-(!)The App requires to function well with server.
+(!)
+The App requires to function well with server, server is not shared in public.

 # Screenshots:
 ### Login Page: